KitsuneDev1/FainaEngine/README.md

 # FainaEngine
-Faina engine, a python &amp; pygame complement to make No-Engine devs life a little bit easy, and most importantly, for fun.
+Faina Engine, a python &amp; Pygame complement to make No-Engine devs life a little bit easy, and most importantly, for fun.